-Here’s the gist: you can obtain “ultimate” weapons for each character in the party, including the temporary ones.
-Meaning that, you would have to obtain the weapon while they are still with you to get any use out of it.
-So you can actually make your first foray into the Arcane Labyrinth when Minwu joins the party.
+Here’s the gist: you can obtain ‘ultimate’ weapons for each character in the party, including the temporary ones.
+Meaning that you would have to obtain the weapon while they are still in the party to get any use out of it.
+So you can actually make your first foray into the Arcane Labyrinth when Minwu joins.
 What’s more, it also means that you’ll be sending Minwu, Josef and Ricard off to Soul of Rebirth with considerably better weapons, thereby dramatically improving their chances of survival once you get around to it.

-In order to access a floor, you will have to enter a keyword from among the ones you’ve learned.
+In order to access a floor, you will have to enter a keyword from among the ones your team has learned.
 Each keyword corresponds to a specific floor with its own specific task to complete.
 You will also be able to learn some new keywords within the Labyrinths themselves, provided you use a specific sequence of keywords (e.g. use “Dreadnought”, and you’ll be able to learn “Aquifer”, “Cave”, “Wizard” and “Candelabra”).
-Each character has a list of “favoured” keywords, which you can determine by speaking with one of the mages at the entrance of one of the Labyrinths.
-You need to use as many of those “favoured” keywords as possible to obtain that character’s ultimate weapon.
-There are also five “lucky” keyword pairs: if you use one, then the other, the corresponding floor will have no random encounters.
+Each character has a list of ‘favoured’ keywords, which you can determine by speaking with one of the mages at the entrance of the Labyrinths.
+You need to use as many of those ‘favoured’ keywords as possible to obtain that character’s ultimate weapon.
+There are also five ‘lucky’ keyword pairs: if you use one, then the other, the corresponding floor will have no random encounters.

-So basically, you need to optimise your keyword use not only to unlock new keywords within the Labyrinths, but also to use as many “favoured” keywords as you can for the character you’re trying to get the weapon for.
+So basically, you need to optimise your keyword use not only to unlock new keywords within the Labyrinths, but also to use as many ‘favoured’ keywords as you can for the character you’re trying to get the weapon for.
 Towards the end of the game, once you pick up Leon and have all of the keywords, you can unlock a sequence of floors which will give you some backstory on Deumion and a key item.
-When you next speak to Deumion after that, you will be able to choose between two new spells as a reward: Revive and Destroy.
+When the party next speaks to Deumion after that, you will be able to choose between two new spells as a reward: Revive and Destroy.
 Revive heals *everything* on the screen (including enemies), but leaves the caster with 0MP.
 Destroy kills everything on the screen (including allies), but leaves the caster with 1HP and 0MP.
 It will one-shot most bosses, but it’s also a very hefty price to pay.
 What’s more, you will actually have to fight Deumion if you want to obtain it, whereas he will simply give you Revive, hinting that that is the correct outcome.
 It’s pretty obvious from his backstory anyway, and you don’t even get a Bestiary entry if you do fight him.
-I guess it’s a bit of a twist on the superboss trope.
+It’s an interesting twist on the superboss trope.